• Skip to primary navigation

 a pile of lemon drizzle flapjacks on a plate

-If you thought flapjacks were a boring dessert, think again!
+If you thought flapjack recipes were boring, think again!
 These lemon drizzle flapjacks are bursting with flavour and have a chewy, gooey texture that is just irresistible.
 You won't be able to stop at just one!

-One tin of flapjack can make up to 16 servings so this is an ideal dessert to make for bake sales, parties or meal prep.
+One flapjack slab can serve up to 16, so this is an ideal dessert to make for bake sales, parties or meal prep.
 Lemon flapjacks also make a super handy (and delicious) on-the-go breakfast snack.

 Ingredients